griffithlab/rnaseq_tutorial_wiki/PostAlignment-Visualization.md

 ![RNA-seq Flowchart - Module 3](Images/RNA-seq_Flowchart3.png)

 # 2-iii.
 Alignment Visualization
 Before we can view our alignments in the IGV browser we need to index our BAM files.
 We will use samtools index for this purpose.
-First, let's just index the merged/combined bam files.
+First, we will just index the merged/combined bam files.

 ```bash